dspetukhov/data-quality-automated-evaluator/README.md

 #### `date_column`

 This value defines the column to aggregate data by time intervals.
-It is obligatory to have date column specified and it is recommended to state this value explicitly in this configuration section.
+It is obligatory to have date column in data and it is recommended to define this value explicitly in this configuration section.

 Otherwise, a column with the name `date_column` is picked up as a date column.
 Therefore, having `date_column` as column in data or creating it through `transformations` will also be working options.